jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_account_productdownloads.md

 5. From the **Product Downloads** section of the menu left of the screen, select as appropriate.

-## Product Downloads

-### Download Tuning Pack
+## Spotlight Tuning Pack
-From the left panel, click **Spotlight Tuning Pack**.
+Download the Spotlight Tuning Pack.
 The Spotlight Tuning Pack provides free plan analysis and automated query tuning from inside the SQL Server Management Studio (SSMS).

 {% include links.html %}